prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 To create the the `Product` Object we'll import the `schema` component from the `nexus` package.

-`schema` **is where you'll find all the needed building blocks to craft your GraphQL API**.
+`schema` is where you'll find all the needed building blocks to craft your GraphQL API.
 Here, we are particularly interested in the `schema.objectType`, which, unsurprisingly, helps building [GraphQL Object Types](https://graphql.org/graphql-js/object-types/).

 ```ts
 // api/graphql/Product.ts